Meet the Thru-Hiking Couple Who Got Engaged on the PCT

 Is there anything else that you guys want to add?

-Lara: One cool thing and one less cool thing of diversity on trail: On the one hand, it’s Americans, Germans and Dutch people, some English people and that’s about it.
-Everyone is white.
-However, character-wise, in age and people with their backgrounds at home, in terms of what people do for work, it’s so diverse.
-We meet a lot of people that we would never meet.
+However, from a different perspective there is diversity on trail; character-wise, in age and people with their backgrounds at home, in terms of what people do for work, it’s really is diverse.
+We meet a lot of people that we would never meet in our bubble back home.
 Just different types of people with different kinds of educations, and different kinds of work that they do, and families they grew up in, which is very, very cool.
 We all have this one thing in common: we love being out on the trail.
 So I think that’s something one of the coolest things about being here.

 Marta: I have two things to add.
 One is I wanted to do the PCT because I think it’s a very humbling experience.
 And I thought it would be humbling in the sense of nature, but it’s been even more so in the types of people you meet.
 Everyone is so nice and helpful.
 That’s been really cool.
 My second one is gratitude towards the PCTA.
 It’s such a beautiful trail.
 It’s just so well maintained.
 It’s insane.
 It’s really, really amazing.

 Follow Lara and Marta’s adventures on Instagram!
 All photographs, unless otherwise noted, are from Marta and used with permission.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!